HERO is a Member Driven Organization

 Mary Imboden, PhD, Research Fellow

 Dr. Mary Imboden is a HERO Research Fellow, where she oversees the development of the HERO Worker Well-Being Clearinghouse, Powered by the NIOSH WellBQ.
-In her previous HERO role, she was responsible for the HERO research agenda and the ongoing development and research of the HERO Health and Well-Being Best Practices Scorecard in Collaboration with Mercer©.
+In her previous HERO role, she was responsible for the HERO research agenda and the ongoing development and research of the HERO Health and Well-Being Best Practices Scorecard in Collaboration with Mercer©, and continues to serve as an advisor for HERO Scorecard best practices.

 Mary joined HERO in 2018 after receiving her PhD in human bioenergetics from Ball State University with a primary focus in clinical exercise physiology.
 She has been fortunate to author and co-author several peer-reviewed publications in this area, as well as present her research findings at the national level including the AHA, ACSM, and AACVPR conferences.
-She is an assistant professor of exercise science at George Fox University.
 Prior to joining HERO, she served as a clinical research coordinator at Wake Forest Baptist Health and worked with the CEO Pledge for Physical Activity sponsored by the National Coalition for Promoting Physical Activity.

 She is an advocate for exercise as medicine, and to stay healthy and fit Mary runs and has most recently ventured into trail running since her move to Portland, Oregon.